|

 tossing berries in wheat germ prevents the blue and red color

-from transferring into the batter.
+transferring into the batter.

 Rumford Baking Powder